May 7, 2019—Don’t Use State’s Form

 Here is some good news for Maine.
 Not one homeschool family (that we know of) has been charged with truancy on account of standing their ground and refusing to supply their child’s birth date or their school year in the face of groundless demands from officials.

 Here is more that should be comforting.
 The state Department of Education is pushing local schools hard on this issue, but the department has no power to enforce the truancy law against you.
 It’s just not their job.
-Only local officials can do it.
+Only local officials

 For more reassurance, check out the truancy process mandated under state law.
 It is composed of many small, time-consuming steps that local school officials must follow if they think a child is truant.
 Here is a summary of those steps.